glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

    - volatility factor

 Three types of passive factor-based strategies
-- Return oriented: dividend yield, momentum and fundamentallyweighted strategies
+- Return oriented: dividend yield, momentum and fundamentally weighted strategies
   - dividend yield strategies, Dividend yield strategies can include dividend growth as well as absolute dividend yield.
   - momentum strategies is generally defined by the amount of a stock’s excess price return relative to the market over a specified time period.
   - fundamentally weighted strategies.